inleadmedia/dpl-go/docs/README.md

 Follow these steps to test the production database locally:

-1. **Obtain a database dump and import it to local dpl-cms environment**:
+1. **Obtain a database and if necessary a file dump and import it to local dpl-cms environment**:

    Follow the guide in DPL-CMS: